 Areas of Focus

-In addition to his criminal justice work, Amir has been involved in the challenges to President Donald J. Trump’s executive orders restricting the entry of people from several majority-Muslim countries.
+In addition to his criminal justice work, Amir has been involved in challenges to executive policies that seek to oppress and punish minorities and people of color.
+Amir’s brief documenting President Trump’s record of hatred toward Muslims was cited by Justice Sotomayor in her dissenting opinion concerning the President’s travel ban.
 Amir has appeared on television and published pieces discussing the legal challenges to the Orders, including in The Guardian and on Take Care Blog.

-Amir serves as Vice Chair of the American Bar Association’s Committee for National Security & Civil Liberties, on the Legal Advisory Council for the Fair Punishment Project, and as a member of the Edward Coke Appellate Inn of Court.
+Amir is a Fellow of the American Bar Foundation, serves on the Legal Advisory Council for the Fair Punishment Project, and is a member of the Edward Coke Appellate Inn of Court.
 Before joining MJC, he was a member of the Supreme Court and Appellate practice at Jenner & Block LLP.
 He previously clerked for Judge Raymond C. Fisher on the U.S. Court of Appeals for the Ninth Circuit and Justice Marshall Rothstein on the Supreme Court of Canada.
 He graduated magna cum laude from Harvard Law School.